 The avocado (Persea americana) is actually native to Central America, and has existed in their cultures for thousands of years.
 Since then, it’s spread to other tropical and subtropical regions, but can also grow in milder climates.

 The Hass avocado is one of the most popular here in Australia because of its creamy, buttery taste.
 As a tree, it can grow to 10m in height and its branches can spread 8m wide.
 Harvest Hass avocados from August to December.

 If you prefer smaller avocados, there’s the Fuerte avocado, which produces small-to-medium avos from April to June.
 Contrary to its fruit size, it’s one of the tallest varieties.
 The Fuerte tree is 12m in height and 8m in spread, so make sure you have room!

 The Wurtz avocado is a dwarf variety, perfect for pots or compact gardens.
 Despite being a dwarf cultivar, the Wurtz avocado does bear medium-sized fruit.
 It reaches a height of 4m and a spread of 6m, and bears fruit from August to October.

 As mentioned, avocados are one of nature’s superfoods.
 They’re jam-packed with nutrients: fibre, folate, vitamins C and E, magnesium — and even more potassium than a banana!
-They’re also rich in monounsaturated fats (oleic acid), particularly the variety that’s most common down under: the Hass.
+They’re also rich in monounsaturated fats (oleic acid), particularly the avocado variety that’s most common in Australia: the Hass.

 The fruit is an excellent dietary addition, even for babies!
 Mash it up for baby food, or put some on toast, or slice it into a salad — it’s everything you’ve avo wanted.